akrzemi1/papers/notes/contracts_design.md

   * Simple to learn, use, implement;
   * Covers a reasonably vast portion of "function contract".

-Thus, we are facing a technical trade-off here between how much we can express and the simplicity of the model.
+Thus, we are facing a design trade-off here between how much we can express and the simplicity of the model.